lukaszgryglicki/calc-metric/README.md

 - `V3_DELETE` - `tr,ps,df,dt` - drop data from destination table for current calculation: each value `tr,ps,df,dt` specifies if `time_range, project_slug, date_from, date_to` keys should be used for deleting.
 This is to support data cleanup.
 - `V3_SQL_PATH` - path to metric SQL files, `./sql/` if not specified.
 - `V3_PARAM_xyz` - extra params to replace in `SQL` file, for example specifying `V3_PARAM_my_param=my_value` will replace `{{my_param}}` with `my_value` in metric's SQL file.
-- `V3_HEARTBEAT` - specify number of seconds for heartbeat.

 # Running calcmetric